pandeyankit83/python-training_3_day/README[1].md

 # python-training
-3 day training used for ramping up people to Python, pandas and other libraries
+As part Repo i have creatad 3 day training used for ramping up people to Python, pandas and other libraries.
+A step-by-step set of training exercises that take you from the basics pf Python.